-DSV A/S – Annual report – 31 December 2017
+DSV A/S – Annual report – 31 December 2018

-The IASB has issued a number of new standards and amendments not yet in effect or endorsed by the EU and therefore not relevant for the preparation of the 2017 consolidated financial statements.
+The IASB has issued a number of new standards and amendments not yet in effect or endorsed by the EU and therefore not relevant for the preparation of the 2018 consolidated financial statements.
 DSV expects to implement these standards when they take effect.

 IFRS 16 Leases

 IFRS 16 Leases will take effect on 1 January 2019 and will be implemented on this date following the modified retrospective approach with the cumulative effect of applying the standard recognised in the opening balance of retained earnings.
 The retrospective approach with full restatement of comparative figures will not be applied as disclosed in the 2017 Annual Report.
 Right-of-use assets will be measured as if IFRS 16 had been applied since the commencement date, discounted using an applicable incremental borrowing rate at the date of initial application.
 Comparatives are not restated.